survivejs/react-book/manuscript/11_linting_in_webpack.md

 ## EditorConfig

 [EditorConfig](http://editorconfig.org/) allows you to maintain a consistent coding style across different IDEs and editors.
 Some even come with built-in support.
-For others you have to install a separate plugin.
+For others, you have to install a separate plugin.
 In addition to this you'll need to set up a `.editorconfig` file like this:

 **.editorconfig**